designcodemastery/designcodemastery.github.io/_posts/2024-08-20-refreshing-my-c++.md

 #### Notes:
 1. I am going to start by provisioning a Windows 11 Hyper-V Virtual Machine for this developer environment.
-2. Installation of Visual Studio 2022 Community Edition - I chose this over VS Code as I expect that when I return to professional development Visual Studio will be the preferred option.
+2. Installation of Visual Studio Code.
 3. Build a quick test app - HelloWorld, Done, Success so let's move on.

 ### Part Two: A Deeper Dive - C++ in One Hour a Day (Sams Teach Yourself)